mdkgray/QA-Tech-Test/README.md

 # QA Technical Challenge

-This **QA-Tech-Test** repository contains the test strategy and automation for two separate projects:
+This **QA-Tech-Test** repository contains the test strategy and automation for two separate activities:
 1. Strategy and automation for the E-Commerce application **Swag Labs** - `ACTIVITY-1`
 2. Strategy and automation for the REST API service **Pet Store** - `ACTIVITY-2`

 ---

-Detailed project description can be found in the README located in each project folder.
+Detailed project description can be found in the README located in the folder of each activity.